BrightID/BrightID/README.md

 [Anti-Sybil project](https://github.com/BrightID/BrightID-Node/projects/3)

 ### Repos
-This repo is for the [BrightID mobile app](https://github.com/BrightID/BrightID/wiki/BrightID---Full-Mobile-Spec).
+This repo is for the BrightID mobile app.
-See our [dev setup](https://github.com/BrightID/BrightID/wiki/Development-Guide) for instructions on how to run the application.

 Other repos
 * [BrightID Node](https://github.com/BrightID/BrightID-Node): A node hosting the BrightID social graph